despiegk/book_earth_regenerator/src/intro/intro_readme.md

 # Introduction: A World at the Crossroads

-I personally believe, all it takes to resolve the issues we currently face on our beautiful planet is help to grow awareness.
+I personally believe that all it takes to resolve the issues we currently face on our beautiful planet is to help grow awareness.

 > This book is written like "source code" and needs to be expanded upon, this also only a start, we would like to invite everyone to contribute and give their remarks.